 "This is the insurance industry's dirty little secret - they are not required to disclose commissions on any products that they sell to consumers," says Scott Page, retirement expert and author of It's Never Too Late: Getting Older, Wiser, and Worry Free in Our Golden Years.
 "If a consumer does not ask, they don't have to tell."

 One thing some of these agents may try to add is a double-indemnity rider, which promises to pay your survivors double if you die in an accident.
 After a certain age, accidental deaths are less likely than an illness-related death.
 This means you'll be paying extra for all of those years you manage to avoid dying accidentally.
 Another extra to avoid is the waiver of premium rider, which promises to continue your coverage if you're suddenly disabled.
-This is yet another thing that is statistically unlikely to happen, especially during a policyholder's working years.
+This is another thing that is statistically unlikely to happen, especially during a policyholder's working years.
 In both instances, the customer gambles on something that is unlikely to happen while the life insurance agent pockets a higher commission.

 Insurance Agent Fraud

-As the Coalition Against Insurance Fraud notes, "The vast majority of insurance agents and companies are ethical, honest and trustworthy, but crooked agents and bogus insurers do exist."
-In rare cases, insurance agents directly steal from clients, setting money aside from a policy for themselves.
-One way this can be done is through quoting a premium to a customer for a policy that is never set up.
-Unless the victim calls to check up on the policy, the fact that a policy was never put in place likely won't be discovered until years later, when a loved one files a claim after the falsely-insured person dies.
 In some cases, the insurer quotes a premium that is higher than the actual cost and keeps the difference.
-Victims of any age can fall prey to insurance agent fraud, although some agents target the elderly based on the assumption they'll be more trusting.
+Although victims of any age can fall prey to insurance agent fraud, some agents target the elderly based on the assumption they'll be more trusting.
 These unsavory insurance agents count on customers who don't raise questions.
 In some cases, these agents may even claim to be connected to a reputable agency, which helps them earn the trust of customers.

 Churning

-Once a customer has signed with an insurance agent, that agent has all of the information necessary to adjust features or draft new policies under that person's name.
-These agents realize that many customers don't regularly revisit their policies and instead merely pay the premiums when they're due.
+Once a customer has signed with an insurance agent, that agent has all the information necessary to adjust features or draft new policies under that person's name.
+These agents realize that many customers don't regularly revisit their policies and merely pay the premiums when they're due.

 Identity Theft Scams